Fuel Cell Patents: Everything You Need to Know

 By the year 2025, California wants 1.5 million zero-emission vehicles on the road and at least 15 percent of vehicles to be zero emission.
 This includes plug-in hybrids, EVs, and hydrogen vehicles.
 Delivering on this promise is about more than just the technology; however, it also requires the production of hydrogen and a network of hydrogen fuel stations throughout the country.

 If you need help with fuel-cell patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.